vurachaitanya/SRE/SRE_terms_jargons.md

 #### SRE Terms & Jargons:
 -	**SLI :** Service level indicator – the parameters by which a product or service are measured.
+A number indicating how reliable a product or service is
 -	**SLO:** Service level objectives – Setting SLO enables SREs to define objectives and measures for reliability.
+An agreement with product stake holders on how reliable a product is
 -	**SLA :** Service level agreement – The agreement with the customer on the level of availability of the product.
+An agreement with the customer on how reliable a product or service will be
 -	**Blameless Postmortems:** Blamelessness allows engineers to clearly identify where issues lie and ensure the same problem doesn’t happen twice.
 -	**Incident Management:** SREs track all incidents to monitor for progress and higher reliability.
 -	**Automation :** automation is the use of software to create repeatable processes that don’t require human intervention.